-(1) During 2015, non-executive directors of the board elected to receive DSUs in lieu of all cash board fees, with all board fees (normally payable in cash) being issued in the form of DSUs, resulting in the total issuance of 813,265 DSUs in respect of such fees.
-Values in this column aggregate the total value of DSUs granted in lieu of fees based on the grant date value of such DSUs.
+(1) During 2016, non-executive directors of the board elected to receive a portion of their DSUs in lieu of all cash board fees, with approximately 71% of fees (normally payable in cash) being issued in the form of DSUs, resulting in the total issuance of 242,664 DSUs in respect of such fees.
+Values in this column aggregate the fees paid in cash and the total value of DSUs granted in lieu of fees based on the grant date value of such DSUs.

-(2) The values reported represent an estimate of the grant date fair market value of the options awarded during the year.
-For 2015, the fair value was estimated at the grant date based on the Black-Scholes option pricing model assuming a risk-free interest rate of 0.65%, no dividend yield, expected life of 5 years and an expected price volatility of 74.40%.
+2) The values reported represent an estimate of the grant date fair market value of the options awarded during the year.
+For 2016, the fair value was estimated at the grant date based on the Black-Scholes option pricing model assuming a risk-free interest rate of 0.83%, no dividend yield, expected life of 5 years and an expected price volatility of 79.97%.
 The options may never be exercised and actual gain, if any, on exercise will depend on the value of the Common Shares on the date of exercise.

-(3) The table does not include any amount paid as reimbursement for travel, meals and accommodation expenses to attend Board and/or Committee meetings.
-(4) No. Sentence standard during from the Decid of Directory of active Extension 2, 2015.
+(3) The table does not include any amount paid as reimbursement for travel, meals and accommodation expenses to attend

+Board and/or Committee meetings.